-Created in April 2003, the ISO/RTO Council (IRC) is an industry group consisting of the nine functioning ISOs and RTOs in North America.58 These ISOs and RTOs serve two-thirds of the electricity customers in the United States and more than 50% of Canada's population.
+Created in April 2003, the ISO/RTO Council (IRC) is an industry group consisting of the nine ISOs and RTOs in North America.
+These ISOs and RTOs serve two-thirds of the electricity customers in the United States and more than 50% of Canada's population.
 The IRC works collaboratively to develop effective processes, tools, and standard methods for improving competitive electricity markets across much of North America.
-Each ISO/RTO manages efficient, https://static1.squarespace.com/static/5b1032e545776e01e7058845/t/5bb503b38165f55177b274f3/153858961956 9/Press+Release+EIPC+Completes+State+of+Grid+Report+FINAL+10-4-18.pdf.
+Each ISO/RTO manages efficient, robust markets that provide competitive and reliable electricity service, consistent with its individual market and reliability criteria.